syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Tables.md

 {% endtabs %}

-You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Tables/Remove-particular-row-from-table).

 ## Apply formatting to Table, Row and Cell

 The following code example illustrates how to load an existing document and apply table formatting options such as Borders, LeftIndent, Paddings, IsAutoResize, etc.